"The" in German: Learning German Articles with Der Die Das

 • das for neuter

-To determine which article to use, it is important to identify the gender of the noun.
-Sometimes, the gender can be inferred from the noun’s ending.
+You can often infer gender from noun endings.
 For instance, words ending in -or, -ling, -ig, -or, -ismus are usually masculine.

 Consequently, the following nouns all take the article der: